chrisgrieser/obsidian-quadro/README.md

 > [!NOTE]
 > This repo uses a pre-commit hook, which prevents commits that do not pass all
 > the checks.

+### Cssclasses
+Every single modal, prompt, settings-tab or button added by this plugin has the class `.quadro`.

 <!-- vale Google.FirstPerson = NO -->
 ## Credits